UsmanGill-UG/Technical-Interview-Questions-Guide/Arbisoft/README.md

 # If you have more than 2 weeks to prepare
 - practice coding in Python
 - practice writing clean code (variable naming, formatting, pep8, read clean code book)
-- get familiar with API fetching and cleaning data ( see 2023 API question and solution for reference)
+- get familiar with API fetching and cleaning data ( see 2023 API question and solution for reference , how to deal with json etc)
 - study how to design using OOP
 - practice leetcode questions